kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

     If you use a secured repository, follow the sub-steps for the basic or SSH key authentication:

-    - Basic authentication (username and password or token) to this repository in the same Namespace as the Function:
+    - Basic authentication (username and password or token) to this repository in the same namespace as the Function:

     1. Generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) and copy it.
     2. Create a Secret containg your username and the generated token.